Don’t Make these Common Data Protection Mistakes

-The best part about using software?
-It automatically takes care of scheduling, alerts when backups complete or have errors, and saves space by copying only files that have changed since the last backup.
+The best part about using business software?
+It automatically takes care of scheduling, alerts when data backups are complete or have errors, and saves space by copying only files that have changed since the last data backup.
 No more relying on accountants to do moonlight IT work!

 Mistake #3: Granting employees more access than they need to do their jobs

 This is actually the #1 mistake I’ve seen almost every single company make – from tiny 2 person partnerships to massive Fortune 500 conglomerates.
 Across the board, employers fail to implement the data security concept of “least privilege”.